Home Tutorials Training Consulting Books Company Contact us

 // MORE code

 12.3.
-Using dependency injection for your code
+Using dependency injection in your code

+You can also create objects using DI and make them available for other objects by placing them in the IEclipseContext.
 In case you want to use DI for the creation of your custom objects you can use the ContextInjectFactory as demonstrated in this example.

 Create the following class.